morris/vanilla-todo/README.md

   - Standard DOM APIs
 - Very few concepts introduced:
   - Mount functions (loosely mapped by CSS class names)
-  - Component = Rigid Base HTML + Event Listeners + Idempotent Update Function
+  - State separate from DOM
+  - Idempotent updates
-  - Data flow using DOM events
+  - Data flow using custom events
 - Compare the proposed architecture to the API/conceptual surface of Angular or React...
 - Progressive developer experience
   - Markup, style, and behavior are orthogonal and can be developed separately.